-Rimbey, Gilby and Nevis Areas: With fractionation capacity constrained in the Edmonton/Fort Saskatchewan energy hub in the last several years prior to the downturn in the oil and gas sector in 2015, Keyera successfully pursued opportunities to utilize available fractionation capacity at its gas plants outside of the hub to handle NGL mix from its other facilities.
+Rimbey, Gilby and Nevis Areas: While Keyera owns and operates fractionation capacity in the Edmonton/Fort Saskatchewan energy hub, Keyera has also successfully pursued opportunities to utilize available fractionation capacity at its gas plants outside of the hub to handle NGL mix from its other facilities and third party gas plants.
 The availability of this fractionation capacity helps Keyera to manage its overall fractionation requirements, and provides flexibility during outages and turnarounds in Fort Saskatchewan.
 In addition to NGL volumes extracted at these facilities, NGL mix may be trucked to these facilities for fractionation.
 Once fractionated, the specification products can then be moved by rail or truck to end users, and in the case of Rimbey may also be moved by pipeline to the Edmonton Terminal.
-(See "Liquids Business Unit - NGL Infrastructure - Overview of Key Initiatives").
+(See "Business of Keyera - Liquids Business Unit - Liquids Infrastructure - Description of Liquids Infrastructure Business-Overview of Key Initiatives").

-Starting in 2014, and continuing through 2015, the oil and gas industry has been experiencing a significant drop in commodity prices.
-As a result, many producers have cut back on their development plans in the WCSB.
-In addition, some producers have shut-in production or are looking for fee relief to keep their production on-line (including fee reductions and relief from the strict application of take-or-pay requirements).
-Keyera has been working diligently on opportunities to reduce operating costs at its facilities to help bring down costs passed onto producers.
-To date, Keyera has not seen significant declines in throughput.
-However, in a sustained low commodity price environment, throughputs can be expected to decline
+Starting in 2014, and continuing through 2016, the oil and gas industry experienced low commodity prices.
+As a result, many producers cut back on their development plans in the WCSB.
+In addition, some producers shut-in production or sought fee relief to keep their production on-line (including fee reductions and relief from the strict application of take-or-pay requirements).
+Keyera has worked diligently on opportunities to reduce operating costs at its facilities to help bring down costs passed onto producers.
+The sustained low commodity price environment over this time period has resulted in lower throughput at some of its gas processing facilities.
+In 2015 and 2016, throughput at various facilities was also negatively affected by restrictions imposed by TCPL on its sales gas pipelines.